-by Siri Raasch
+By Siri Raasch

 So, you’ve updated your digital asset management (DAM) system, imported all your media, and trained everyone to use the catalog.

 In the DAM world, governance is the process in which you continually work with stakeholders to manage change.
-Change management allows your DAM to grow and evolve to continually fit user needs, helps find ways to encourage user engagement and proactively improve the system.
+Change management allows your DAM to grow and evolve to continually fit user needs.
+It helps find ways to encourage user engagement and proactively improve the system.

 These stakeholders should include representatives from many different areas and levels of the team.
 This gives all relevant parties a forum to be heard, to ensure that user experience is understood in a multi-faceted way, and to have parties present that will be able to react, respond, and solve issues efficiently, leading to the improvement of the system.

 Change management allows your DAM to grow and evolve to continually fit user needs